 Most of us probably don’t think about our rain gutters until they start to leak and sag from clogged leaves and other debris; when if we used an ounce of prevention, we could save ourselves a lot of money and headache.

 Clogged gutters are one of the most common reasons for roof leaks, but it is preventable.
-Check out these 8 ways to prevent leaves in gutter:
+Check out these 8 ways on how to prevent leaves from clogging gutters:

 1. Regular Maintenance

 For your gutters and downspouts to work properly, you need to keep them clear of leaves and debris and this takes regular maintenance.
 Either you have to climb the ladder and do it yourself or you need to hire a professional gutter cleaning company to do it for you.
 The rule of thumb is to clean your gutters at least twice a year, but more if you have a lot of trees hanging over your house or you live in an area that experiences a lot of storms.

 If you have any concerns about safely climbing up and down the ladder, then your safest bet is to hire a professional cleaning company.
 If you are going to do it yourself, make sure you have a sturdy ladder and never ever stand on the top two rungs.

 - A leaf blower or a hose– but make sure you wear goggles and a dust mask and heavy work gloves.

 - Purchase a gutter cleaning kit that can connect to your leaf blower.

 - Use a garden trowel or gutter scoop to clean it out by hand.
 For best results, start at the drain outlet near the low end of the gutter.
 Then just dump into a bucket to dispose of when you are all done.
 It is best to clean out the leaves in gutters when the leaves are only slightly damp not real soggy.

 Besides focusing on what is just in the gutters, also make sure to use the leaf blower to blow any leaves or debris off the roof itself so it doesn’t all end up in the gutters the next time it rains.